VyperGroup/aero/docs/For devs/Cache.md

 ## Cache Manifest Rewriting

+aero rewrites the paths in the cache manfiests files using the [src rewriter](../../src/shared/src.ts)

-This is feature is deprecated, but is still supported in Safari.
+> This is web feature is deprecated, but is still supported in Safari.